Overview

 In OceanBase Database, partitions serve as the data distribution units.
 Each partition's replicas can be placed on different OBServer nodes to achieve storage and computing scalability.

 Parallel computing: This is one of the key factors in achieving high performance for analytical workloads.
-When a query (especially one involving full table scans or large-scale aggregations) is executed, OceanBase Database's optimizer identifies the partitions involved in the query.
+When a query (especially one involving full-table scans or large-scale aggregations) is executed, OceanBase Database's optimizer identifies the partitions involved in the query.
 The query task can be decomposed into multiple subtasks and pushed down to the nodes where the data partitions are located for parallel execution.
 For example, a

-Partitioning in OceanBase Database
+Partitioning methods of OceanBase Database

-HASH/KEY partitions
+HASH/KEY Partitioning

 Choose a partition key: